 Virtual and in person presentations on professionalism, professional ethics, and the role of the Commission were given to many educator groups around the state.
-Staff made twelve presentations to at the University of Alaska administrative interns, UAS superintendent endorsement program, the Alaska Staff Development Network principals' program, ALASBO HR directors, the Alaska Special Education Conference, the Association of School Boards and various staff groups in Skagway, Matanuska-Susitna, Northwest Arctic and Kenai Peninsula Borough school districts.
+Staff made ten (10) presentations to the AK Statewide Mentors, AASB Fall Conference, to the University of Alaska administrative interns, UAS superintendent endorsement program, the Alaska Staff Development Network principals' program, the Alaska Special Education Conference, and staff groups in three different school districts.